amalahmad/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor at the Development Economics Group.
-My research focuses on development microeconomics and political economy.
+I am an Assistant Professor at the Development Economics Group at Wageningen University.
+My research focuses on the microeconomics and political economy of development.
 I am particularly interested in how rural populations in developing countries cope with information and resource constraints, as well as in how states navigate conflict and influence development prospects.
 To this end, my research combines microeconomic theory with a range of applied methods.